-Summer bedding plants are sown from February to April; winter and spring bedding plants are sown from May to July for planting out in autumn.
-Most can be started in seed trays and then pricked out and grown on but there are a few hardy annuals which need to be sown directly where they are to flower including borage, California poppy, Nigella and poppies.
+Summer bedding plant seeds are usually sown from February to April, while winter and spring bedding plants are sown from May to July ready to plant out in autumn.
+Most can be started in seed trays and then pricked out and grown on, but there are a few hardy annuals which need to be sown directly where they are to flower.
+These include borage, California poppy, Nigella ‘Moody Blues’ and poppies.

-Plug plants are dispatched in spring for summer bedding, and late summer for winter bedding.
-Summer bedding plants such as petunias, fuchsias and begonias will need potting up and growing on in frost-free conditions before planting out in late May or early June after all risk of frost has passed.
+Summer bedding plug plants are dispatched in spring, and need potting up and growing-on in frost-free conditions before planting out in late May or early June.
 Winter bedding plants like polyanthus ‘Most Scented Mix’ and primrose ‘Husky Mixed’, are sent out in late summer and should be grown on and planted out once they've rooted into their pots or module trays.

-Most bedding plants prefer a position in full sun but there a few which will thrive in shade – see our 'Plants for Shade' article for suitable annual and biennial plants.
-Only plant out half-hardy bedding plants shouldn’t be planted out until all risk of frost has passed in late May.
+Most bedding plants prefer a position in full sun but there are a few which will thrive in shade.
+See our 'Plants for Shade' article for a list of annual and biennial plants to try.
+Half-hardy bedding plants shouldn’t be planted out until all risk of frost has passed in late May.
 Follow these steps to plant out your bedding: